pmelchior/usrp-sciprog/day4/readme.md

 # Day 4: we will have three different courses:

-- Basic python programming continued
+- Reveiw Basics (CLI, git, python)

 - Nonlinear Fitting